 London is enormous.
 To maximize your time, either stay in the city center or pick a hotel within walking distance of convenient tube station.

 LUXURY: The Savoy.
 This world-famous hotel dates back to 1889.
 It sits on the River Thames and from here it’s just a short walk to Buckingham Palace, Covent Garden, and the British Museum.
 Have a drink in the famous American Bar and dine in Gordon Ramsey’s Savoy Grill.

 Happy travels!
-If you have any questions about visiting London, or want to share your experience here, comment below!
+If you have any questions about this London itinerary, or if you want to share your experience here, comment below!

 More Information for Your Trip to Europe

 - LONDON, AMSTERDAM & PARIS: 10 Day London Amsterdam Paris Itinerary

 - 3 Days in Paris: The Perfect Paris Itinerary

 - SLOVENIA: 20 Epic Things to do in Slovenia